YottaDB/YDBDoc/MessageRecovery/errors.rst

 JNLINVALID
 ---------------------

-JNLINVALID, jjjj is not a valid journal file Region: rrrr
+JNLINVALID, jjjj is not a valid journal file  for database file: rrrr

 Run Time Error: This indicates that YottaDB could not open journal file jjjj, due to an error that is detailed in the accompanying previous message(s).
 While trying to create a new journal file for the same region, it encountered errors. rrrr is the region name associated with the journal.